nuxt/nuxt/examples/vuex-store/README.md

 The `fetch` method, *if set*, is called every time before loading the component (*only if attached to a route*).
 It can be called from the server-side or before navigating to the corresponding route.

-The `fetch` method receives the context as the first argument, you can use it to fetch some data and fill the store.
+The `fetch` method receives the context as the first argument, we can use it to fetch some data and fill the store.
 To make the fetch method asynchronous, **return a Promise**, nuxt.js will wait for the promise to be resolved before rendering the Component.

 For example:
 ```js